JabRef/user-documentation/en/advanced/resources.md

 [Bibtex4Word](http://www.ee.ic.ac.uk/hp/staff/dmb/perl/index.html) is an add-in for Microsoft Word that allows the citation of references and the insertion of a bibliography into your document using your choice of formatting style.
 It is lightweight, transparent and does not mess up your documents.

-### Library

-[Library](https://github.com/cgogolin/library) is an Open Source Android application to view BibTeX files in order to open \(and annotate\) linked PDFs.
-It also supports opening DOIs as well as sharing entries.
-Furthermore it is possible to filter entries and sort them by date, journal, author and title.
-There are no editing capabilities though.

-Library is unmaintained and no longer available from Google Play.
-It can still be installed from [F-Droid](https://f-droid.org/packages/com.cgogolin.library/).

 ### Eratosthenes Reference Manager

 Eratosthenes Reference Manager is a BibTeX-based bibliography manager for Android.
 It [integrates with JabRef](https://bitbucket.org/mkmatlock/eratosthenes/wiki/Home#!using-eratosthenes-with-jabref), supporting top-level groups and attached files/external links.